 Apply to use the regeneration areas

-You can express your interest or apply to temporarily use any of the regeneration areas in Southshore, Ōtākaro Avon River Corridor, South New Brighton or Brooklands.
+You can express your interest or apply to temporarily use any of the regeneration areas in Southshore, Ōtākaro Avon River Corridor, South New Brighton, the Port Hills and Brooklands.

 If you have already filled out an expression of interest application or talked with a staff member about your project, please fill out the application form below: